-Chat: Send us your Windrush stories
+Comments: Send us your Windrush stories - CBBC Newsround

 Send us your stories

--We want to hear the stories of your Windrush family member
+- We want to hear the stories of your Windrush family member.

-- Maybe you family have pictures of your family when they lived in the Caribbean
+- Maybe you have pictures of your family when they lived in the Caribbean?

--Or perhaps you have a message for the Windrush generation
+- Or perhaps you have a message for the Windrush Generation?

 You must ask your parent, teacher or guardian for permission before you send us a comment and a photo.